Frequently Asked Questions

 - (Q) - When will I receive my order?

-(A) - Orders ship from either our Sydney or Canberra warehouse and delivery times depend on your location in relation to our warehouses and whether a standard or express service is selected.
-We recommend using Australia Post's delivery time estimate tool to estimate the delivery time.
+(A) - Orders ship primarily from our Canberra warehouse and delivery times depend on your location in relation to our warehouses and whether a standard or express service is selected.
+We now provide delivery estimates for each shipping service on our website, enter a postcode on either the product page or cart/checkout pages to get an estimate.
+Estimates are given in 'business days'.

 - (Q) - Can I track my order?

 (A) - The vast majority of our parcels are shipped with a service that has online tracking available.
 An email will be sent with the tracking details and carrier links in the evening on the day of shipment.
 Please check your spam or junk folder for tracking emails if not in your email inbox.
 Small items (such as cables less than 3m) may ship as a 'Letter' with Australia Post, and will not have tracking, though we find this service to be efficient and reliable.

 - (Q) - I have only received part of my order, when will I receive the remaining items?

 - (Q) - Are SWAMP products covered by warranty?

 - (Q) - Can I return a product after delivery?

 (A) - Yes, we offer a 30 day return policy on all products, that covers change of mind or incorrect purchase, or if you find your product is not suitable for its intended purpose.
 Shipping costs are non-refundable for these returns and the buyer must arrange the return and ensure the product is returned in the condition it was received, though we can assist in finding a suitable method of return for you.
 Click here for full details on our return policy, or start the return process here.

 Helpful Articles and Guides